kubevela/kubevela/docs/en/end-user/application.md

 When updating an application entity, KubeVela will create a new revision for this change.

+When unused application revison number exceed `applicationRevisionLimit`（ default is 10 ）, KubeVela will remove the oldest revision.

 ```shell
 kubectl get apprev -l app.oam.dev/name=website
 ```